Codezz-ops/Codezz-ops/README.md

 I love learning and exploring new technologies, and I'm always on the lookout for new challenges to tackle.
 Whether I'm working on a new project or contributing to an open-source project, I'm driven by the excitement of creating something new and making a positive impact.
 Skills and Technologies

-    Proficient in: Python, JavaScript, C++, and Shell Experienced with: CLI development (Python, C++)
+    Proficient in: Python, C++, and Shell
+    Experienced with: CLI development (Python, C++, C)

 # Projects

    Here are some of the projects I've worked on that demonstrate my skills and interests:

+    QuantaSim: Qsim is a C library for building physics simulations.
     Nebula: A interactive hacking shell for making hacking easier
-    BinaryConversion: A simple conversion project to convert deciaml IP's to Hexadecimal IP's

 # Contact Me